(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Kelly on Having Two Escapees Addresses

 When I hit the road back in May of 2015, I could no longer use my home address as it was rented out.
-I went through Escapees RV Club to get a domicile address and a mailing address.
+I went through Escapees RV Club (one of the top camping clubs) to get a domicile address and a mailing address.

 I had been living in Florida so it made sense to domicile in Florida.
 They gave me a legal address to use in Bushnell, Florida.
 This is where they have one of their RV parks.
 However, their mail sorting facility is NOT in Florida.
 It's in Texas.